 2. Components View

 : Displays the components created and also the actions associated with the component based on the state in which it is (running or stopped).
-Allows user to create components from an existing local codebase, from an existing git repository, or from a template project.
+Allows users to create components from an existing local codebase, from an existing git repository, or a template project.

 3. Devfile Registries View